led-mirage/PingMonitor/README.md

 - `PingTimeoutMs`: Ping timeout in milliseconds (default: 500).
 - `FontFamily`: Specifies the font family used for displaying host names and status labels in the application's user interface.
 - `FontSize`: Specifies the font size used for displaying host names and status labels in the application's user interface.
+- `AddressFamilyPreference`: Specifies the preferred IP address family for performing pings.
+Options are 'IPv4', 'IPv6', and 'Auto' (default: 'Auto').
+If the specified family is not available, it will fall back to the other.
+  - **IPv4**: Prioritize IPv4 addresses.
+  - **IPv6**: Prioritize IPv6 addresses.
+  - **Auto**: Automatically select the address family based on the system's default behavior.

 Example snippet from `App.config`: